benmvp/react-composite-events/src/README.md

 ## `defaultDuration`

-**(Optional)** A `integer` of milliseconds indicating the default duration of time that the composite event should last.
+**(Optional)** A `number` of milliseconds indicating the default duration of time that the composite event should last.
 The higher-order component that `compose` returns takes an optional duration parameter.
 When that duration parameter is not specified or `undefined`, the `defaultDuration` is used.
 Using the [`withMouseRest` example](#withmouserest-example), if instead `EnhancedDiv` was created without specifying a duration like:

 ```js
 const EnhancedDiv = withMouseRest()('div')